ntaormina/Lab5/README.md

 ## Basic Idea

 The player is represented by an unsigned char containing a position on the board.
+Relies on an LCD library - included as `LCD/LCD.h`.

 ## Code